Bulk Current Injection (BCI) Test - Equipment, Methods, & Setup

 Bulk current injection probes, also called BCI probes, are circular windowed devices that inductively couple RF current onto wires or cable bundles used in immunity testing.

 BCI probes are generally categorized by transfer impedance, frequency range, power handling, as well as compliance to a particular standard.
-The image on the right shows three of the most common BCI probes including power rating and frequency range:
+The image below shows three of the most common BCI probes including power rating and frequency range:

-The image on the left from MIL-STD-461 CS114 provides the limitation on the insertion loss for injection (BCI) probes.
+The graph on the right from MIL-STD-461 CS114 provides the limitation on the insertion loss for injection (BCI) probes.
 The associated standards limitations should be referenced and compared to the probes' capabilities prior to testing.

 What are RF Current Monitoring Probes?